MSc Research in Health Practice

 Assessment consists of a combination of written assignments, literature reviews, research protocols and reflective accounts.

 If you have studied, but not completed or received an award, for postgraduate units from another institution, you may be eligible to transfer credit for this prior learning.

-- two years post-qualification, graduation or registration experience in an appropriate context (normally health, social care, education or clinical/medical context)
+Typically a 1st or 2:1 Honours degree (or its international equivalent) and two years post qualification/graduation/registration experience in an appropriate context such as health, social care, education or a clinical/medical context.

 - IELTS 6.5 (with no less than 6.0 in each of the four components)